walterxie/MEP-tutorial/README.md

 You may have noticed these dates are specified as `Since some time in the past`, which is also known by __forward__ time in a phylodynamic analysis.
 In this type of models, the node height of the sampled phylogentic tree
-represents the number of substitutions per unit of time (here the unit is `year`).
+will be rescaled to the unit of time (here the unit is `year`).
+This type of trees are also known as time trees.
-So, the tips having a zero node height will be the latest samples, and the root of the (time) tree will be the most recent common ancestor (MRCA) of all samples.
+So, the tips having a zero node height will be the latest samples.
+The root height of this time tree will represent the time to the most recent common ancestor (tMRCA) from the latest sampling time.
 To make sure that you select the correct option, you can simply look at the `Height` column.
 The heights of earlier samples should always be higher than those later samples.